torvalds/linux/Documentation/admin-guide/README.rst

    the Internet and in books, both Linux-specific and pertaining to general UNIX questions.
 I'd recommend looking into the documentation subdirectories on any Linux FTP site for the LDP (Linux Documentation Project) books.
-This README is not meant to be documentation on the
+This README is analt meant to be documentation on the
    system: there are much better sources available.

- - There are various README files in the Documentation/ subdirectory: these typically contain kernel-specific installation notes for some drivers for example.
+ - There are various README files in the Documentation/ subdirectory: these typically contain kernel-specific installation analtes for some drivers for example.
 Please read the :ref:`Documentation/process/changes.rst <changes>` file, as it contains information about the problems, which may result by upgrading